neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ### Why is this transition happening?

-Last year, Vercel introduced Vercel Postgres (powered by Neon) as part of their platform.
+Vercel previously introduced **Vercel Postgres** (powered by Neon) as part of their platform.
 Now, in order to provide a wider variety of solutions and integrations for its customers, Vercel is shifting to a different model.
 Instead of a Vercel-managed solution, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party storage services, such as Neon Postgres, into your Vercel projects.

 By transitioning to the Vercel Native Integration for Neon Postgres, you will gain access to Neon's full feature set and usage plans, providing you with a more comprehensive database service.
 Vercel's new marketplace model makes this possible.

 ### When will the transition happen?

-The transition will begin in Q4, 2024.
+The transition will start in Q4 2024 and continue into Q1 2025.
 It will be a phased migration, with Vercel Postgres stores automatically migrated over to the [Vercel Native Integration for Neon Postgres](/docs/guides/vercel-native-integration) without any downtime.
 Stay tuned for updates from Vercel about when this will happen for your account.

 Until then, you can continue using Vercel Postgres as usual.